 - Racing the Train: Jude does this while riding a bicycle.
 The bike eventually breaks from the strain.

 - Recurring Boss: Surprisingly averted, considering the series.
 Only two members of the Quirky Miniboss Squad are fought more then once.

 - Sorry I'm Late: There are a series of battles in which the four protagonists are supposed to fight alone.
 However, Yulie ends up against impossible odds since it was a ploy to split them up and capture her.
 About two rounds into the fight, assuming you survive that long, the rest of the party will show up to rescue her.

-- Title Drop: While each game in the series works the term "ARM" in somehow, this marks the first time the term "Wild ARMs" is used - to refer to the monsters growing out of control in the final dungeon.
+- Title Drop: While each game in the series works the acronym "ARM" in somehow, this marks the first (and, so far, only) time the term "Wild ARMs" is used - to refer to the monsters growing out of control in the final dungeon.

 - Trauma Conga Line: The second half of the game seems bent on making Jude suffer as much as possible.

 - Visual Initiative Queue: During battles, the turn order is displayed at the bottom of the screen.

 - The Wall Around the World: Ciel is a floating isle surrounded by a barrier (disguised as the sky) that makes it invisible to the war-torn outside world.